-Within the Teaching and Learning Committee we review several different data sources, looking at the performance of the teaching and support staff, as well as the impact this is having on the attainment and achievement of the children at the school.
+Within the Quality of Education Committee we review several different data sources, looking at the performance of the teaching and support staff, as well as the impact this is having on the attainment and achievement of the children at the school.

 We look to see whether performance across the board is improving, whether there are any anomalies across the school, as well as whether any specific groups of children are doing better or worse than their peers.

 We also look at school investment, and efforts to close any gaps that they have found, especially the use of Pupil Premium investment and Sports Premium.
 Data we use includes the Government's Analyse School Performance (ASP), school learning walks, observations, HIP reports, as well as all other relevant external or internal information, in addition to governor visits.

 Within the Resources Committee we review and monitor the budget, and other resources within the school.
 The resources committee also makes final decisions on some staffing activities, helps with talent management within the school (including succession planning for key roles), and makes sure we fulfil our regulatory obligations.